SolidOS/solidos/README.md

 ### SolidOS deeper technical topics

-For further details about each repository, please visit the according to GitHub repo linked above.
+For further details about each repository, please visit the according GitHub repo linked above.
 For SolidOS related code know-how, make sure to also visit [SolidOS FAQs](https://github.com/solid/solidos/wiki/FAQs) and the [SolidOS developer guide](https://github.com/solid/solidos/wiki).

 ## 👯 How the SolidOS team works